willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 Before you attempt to upgrade, make sure to back up your existing version and review the documentation about the [SQL installation process](/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16&preserve-view=true) and the [different supported upgrade paths from SQL Server versions](/sql/database-engine/install-windows/supported-version-and-edition-upgrades-2019?view=sql-server-ver16&preserve-view=true).

-If you need additional assistance with troubleshooting technical issues during product installation, you can reach the appropriate Microsoft Technical Support by [creating a technical support case](https://support.serviceshub.microsoft.com/supportforbusiness/create).
+If you need assistance with troubleshooting technical issues during product installation, you can reach the appropriate Microsoft Technical Support by [creating a technical support case](https://support.serviceshub.microsoft.com/supportforbusiness/create).

 ## Get support